Telespazio-VEGA-UK/GBT-UBT-Tool/README.md

 systematic bias of +0.15 seconds in the acquisition time retrieval.
 This is hinted at in the Andrew Birks TN.

-3) Computes the extent (size) of the pixel FOV projected onto a spherical Earth surface for both along and across track directions.
+3) Computes the extent (size) of AATSR pixel FOVs projected onto a spherical Earth surface for both along and across track directions.
 A threshold parameter is used to return the extent of the projection for a given FOV intensity.
 This computation facilitates better characterisation of the instrument measurements, adding a spatial coverage element to the original geolocation.
 The algorithms to compute the FOV projection were extracted from IDL code provided by Dave Smith (RAL).
 Please see section FOV Computation Algorithm for more details.

-4) Outputs the results in array datasets within an HDF5 format file.
+4) Outputs the results in array datasets within an HDF5 format file or NetCDF4 CF format file.

-Output File Structure
+HDF5 Output File Structure

 <Output_File> <Acquisition_Times> -Forward_Acquisition_Time Unit: MJD2000 (UTC)
                                   -Nadir_Acquisition_Time